 To be eligible for this program you must meet the age or disability AND the ownership, residency, and income requirements.
 Your application must include proof of your age or disability on December 31st of the year before the tax is due, you must meet one of the following criteria.

 - At least 61 years of age on December 31st of the year before the tax is due.

-- Unable to work because of a disability OR a veteran entitled to and receiving compensation from the United States Department of Veterans Affairs at a total disability rating for a service-connected disability.
+- Unable to work because of a disability OR a veteran entitled to and receiving disability compensation from the United States Department of Veterans Affairs for a service-connected disability.

 The type of ownership must be in total (fee owner), as a life estate (including a lease for life), or by contract purchase.
 If ownership has been moved into a Trust, a copy of the Trust must be made available to the Assessor’s office, in order to determine eligibility.

 A home owned jointly by a married couple, a registered domestic partnership, or by co-tenants is considered owned by each spouse, domestic partner, or co-tenant.
 Only one person must meet the age or disability requirement.